300 (film): Production

+Development

-Producer Gianni Nunnari was not the only person planning a film about the Battle of Thermopylae; director Michael Mann already planned a film of the battle based on the book Gates of Fire.
+Producer Gianni Nunnari was not the only person planning a film about the Battle of Thermopylae, as director Michael Mann had already planned a film of the battle based on the book Gates of Fire.
 Nunnari discovered Frank Miller's graphic novel 300, which impressed him enough to acquire the film rights.
-300 was jointly produced by Nunnari and Mark Canton, and Michael B. Gordon wrote the script.
+300 was jointly produced by Nunnari and Mark Canton while Michael B. Gordon wrote the script.
 Director Zack Snyder was hired in June 2004 as he had attempted to make a film based on Miller's novel before making his debut with the remake of Dawn of the Dead.
 Snyder then had screenwriter Kurt Johnstad rewrite Gordon's script for production and Frank Miller was retained as consultant and executive producer.
 Frank Miller's original graphic novel 300 was inspired by the film The 300 Spartans, which Miller first saw at age six.

-The film is a shot-for-shot adaptation of the comic book, similar to the film adaptation of Sin City.
+The film is a shot-for-shot adaptation of the comic book, similar to the 2005 film adaptation of Sin City.
 Snyder photocopied panels from the comic book, from which he planned the preceding and succeeding shots.
-"It was a fun process for me… to have a frame as a goal to get to," he said.
+"It was a fun process for me... to have a frame as a goal to get to", he said.
 Like the comic book, the adaptation also used the character Dilios as a narrator.
 Snyder used this narrative technique to show the audience that the surreal "Frank Miller world" of 300 was told from a subjective perspective.
-By using Dilios' gift of storytelling, he was able to introduce fantasy elements into the film, explaining that "Dilios is a guy who knows how not to wreck a good story with truth."
-Snyder also added the subplot in which Queen Gorgo attempts to rally support for her husband.
+By using Dilios' gift of storytelling, he was able to introduce fantasy elements into the film, explaining that "Dilios is a guy who knows how not to wreck a good story with truth".
+Snyder also added the subplot in which Queen Gorgo attempts to rally support for Leonidas.

-Two months of pre-production were required to create hundreds of shields, spears, and swords, some of which were recycled from Troy and Alexander.
+Two months of pre-production were required to create hundreds of shields, spears and swords, some of which were recycled from Troy and Alexander.
 Creatures were designed by Jordu Schell, and an animatronic wolf and thirteen animatronic horses were created.
 The actors trained alongside the stuntmen, and even Snyder joined in.
 Upwards of 600 costumes were created for the film, as well as extensive prosthetics for various characters and the corpses of Persian soldiers.
 Shaun Smith and Mark Rappaport worked hand in hand with Snyder in pre-production to design the look of the individual characters, and to produce the prosthetic makeup effects, props, weapons and dummy bodies required for the production.